 How insurers assess the value of your caravan and belongings depends on the type of cover they offer.

 Some cover the current market value of your caravan and items, while others pay for the cost of a new caravan of a similar model — the latter is called new for old cover.

 If you choose a policy with new for old cover, you will get new replacements or be paid the equivalent value of those new items if your belongings are stolen or damaged.
 New for old cover will cost you a little more but comes into its own when you’ve had your caravan for a long time, otherwise, the current market rate might not be enough to afford a replacement.

 All insurance policies have exclusions, and they tend to vary by provider so you should always check your terms and conditions before you buy.
 When comparing caravan insurance, you may find you won’t be covered for:

 Damage caused by wear and tear

 Theft if the caravan is left unlocked or the windows are open

-Always check the terms and conditions of your policy before you buy so you know exactly what cover you are paying for.
+Always check the policy carefully, so you know exactly what cover you are paying for.

 The cost of your policy depends on lots of different factors, including: